lily-stack/Food-Culture-Database/final_report.md

 ## Demo Video

 ## Learnings
+- Trouble with mixed tech stack
+	- Could not use RLS; Supabase RLS is designed to work with Supabase Auth, not Cognito
+	- Supabase Javascript client is limited (can't do complex joins)
+	- Make sure to research the full capabilities of a technology rather than cherry pick most common uses of different technologies
+- Important to configure CORS policy correctly
+	- AWS has built in safeguards
+	- Difficult to debug when there are conflicts
+- Importance of Communication
+	- Code organization
+	- Consistent naming patterns
+	- Code duplication/conflicts when our contributions are not communicated

 ## AI Integration
 Planned but not implemented

 ## AI Assistance in Development
+We used AI to familiarize ourselves with the different technologies in our stack and explore our design options.
+For example, I (Preston) asked AI how we might structure our monorepo such that the client and server modules can share TypeScript types, in order to remove duplication.
+I also used AI to research options for libraries, such as D3, the JavaScript data visualization library that powers the map page.

 ## Why This Project Interests Us
 Food is a universal language that brings people together, and all of us are passionate about exploring different cuisines from around the world.
 We wanted to create a platform that makes discovering authentic recipes from specific countries and regions both intuitive and exciting.